dfds-data/datahub-infrastructure/README.md

 # DFDS Data Catalogue (DataHub)

-This repository holds terraform code and configuration for the [DataHub helm-chart](https://github.com/acryldata/datahub-helm/) as used in DFDS.
+This repository holds the terraform code, terragrunt code and configuration for the [DataHub helm-chart](https://github.com/acryldata/datahub-helm/) as used in DFDS.

 ## Terraform/Terragrunt